-The iconic suspended "Venice" sign pictured here marks the entrance to the Venice Beach Boardwalk at Windward Avenue, one of the most recognizable sections of the area.
-If you only... have a limited time, this is a good place to start because you can see most of the key attractions within two blocks north and south of this point.
+The iconic suspended "Venice" sign marks the entrance to the Venice Beach Boardwalk at Windward Avenue, one of the most recognizable sections of the area.
+If you only have limited time, this is a good place to start because you can see most of the key attractions within two blocks north and south of this point.

 Parking at the Venice Beach Boardwalk

 There are large pay parking lots on the beach at both ends of the Boardwalk, with smaller pay parking lots scattered through the neighborhood and another large stretch of less expensive pay parking between North Venice and South Venice Boulevard stretching from one to three blocks inland.
 There's also a very limited amount of metered street parking, and even more, limited free street parking in the neighborhood.
 Beware the street spaces on Windward Avenue near the beach.
 They may look free, but there's a central meter on each side of the street to pay for the numbered spots, and they have a one-hour time limit.
 You will probably want to explore for more than an hour.